iaeiou/blue-plankton-2/content/posts/moving-to-new-york.md

 Find a good source - like the town clerk - who can tell you where you can find quality firewood.

-I use (and can vouch for) <a href="https://treehuggerfarms.com/" target="blank"Treehugger Farms</a> in Westmoreland, Cheshire County.
+I use (and can vouch for) <a href="https://treehuggerfarms.com/" target="blank">Treehugger Farms</a> in Westmoreland, Cheshire County.
 You can buy seasoned, semi-seasoned, or de-barked, kiln-dried wood (my favorite).

 Kiln-dried wood is ready to burn, and catches fire quickly.
 You also don't have to be concerned about bugs potentially being in the wood.
 That's a plus if you want to stack a good amount inside your home, as I do.
 (I stack about 3 weeks' worth.
 That cuts down on the number of times I have to haul wood from the barn to the cabin.)